2.Material Accounting Policies

 b) Estimation of useful life of Intangible Assets - Refer Note 2.4 & Note 4

 Ministry of Corporate Affairs ("MCA") notifies new standards or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
-During the year ended March 31, 2025, MCA has not notified any new standards or amendments to the existing standards applicable to the Company.
+During the year ended March 31,2026, MCA has notified the Companies (Indian Accounting Standards) Amendment Rules, 2025 applicable to the company w.e.f.
+April 1,2025.

 2.3 Property, Plant and Equipment